Quantum loop groups for symmetric Cartan matrices: Shuffle algebras

 for some $\alpha \in \{0,\dots,\frac {t-s}2 + 1 \}$ and $\beta \in \{0,\dots,\frac {t'-s'}2 + 1 \}$.
 In other words, the zig-zag $Z$ is partitioned into the two ``consecutive" zig-zags

 where $u = s+2(\alpha-1)$ and $u' = s'+2(\beta-1)$.
 However, the presence of

-implies that the (specialization of) the second line of \eqref{eqn:shuf prod} is divisible by a factor of $x-y$ for every arrow in the zig-zag that points from one of the variables in \eqref{eqn:variables r 2} to one of the variables in \eqref{eqn:variables r 1}.
+implies that the (specialization of) the second line of \eqref{eqn:shuf prod} is divisible by a factor of $x-y$ for every arrow in the zig-zag that points from one of the variables in \eqref{eqn:variables r 2} to one of the variables in \eqref{eqn:variables r 1} \footnote{It is a little imprecise of us to talk about the specialization of the rational function $R$, when the condition we need to check pertains to the specialization of the Laurent polynomial $r$ that appears in \eqref{eqn:symmetric rational function}; the difference between these lies precisely in the denominators of the functions $\zeta_{ij}$ for $i\neq j$, which is why we ignore factors $(x-y)$ that might arise from these denominators.}.
 Thus, the required property \eqref{eqn:wheel strong} is an immediate consequence of the fact that

 As shown in the proof of Proposition \ref{prop:stronger}, the zig-zag $Z$ contains a pair of intersecting arrows $(A_{\nwarrow}, A_{\swarrow})$ together with their translates by $2,4,\dots,2(m_Z-1)$ units to the right.
 Any one of these $m_Z$ pairs of arrows either lies completely in $Z_1$, or it lies completely in $Z_2$, or at least one of the arrows in the pair points from $Z_2$ to $Z_1$.
 This establishes the inequality \eqref{eqn:inequality}.